Jefferson Parish Library: Early Expansion (1950s-1960s)

-Branches were opened in major cities and towns.
+Branches were opened in major cities and towns, and by early 1950 the system comprised nine branches, representing the largest one-parish library demonstration program ever conducted by the Louisiana State Library.
 At first, none of the original library buildings were owned by the parish.
-The headquarters and Gretna Branch were originally at Huey P. Long and Fourth Streets on the West Bank, but later moved to Lafayette Street, and second to Second Street.
-The Gretna Branch in 1968 was moved out of the headquarters building on Second Street to its current location on Willow Drive.
-The Metairie, Jefferson, Kenner, Harahan, Marrero, Gretna, and Westwego branches were all opened in December 1949.
-The first Lafitte Branch opened in the town firehouse, and moved in 1982 to its present location on Highway 45.
-The one-room Grand Isle Branch opened in January 1950.
+The headquarters and Gretna Branch were originally co-located at 701–705 Second Street, Gretna, having moved from its original location at 337 Huey P. Long Street.
+The Gretna Branch moved to its current location in 1968.
+The Metairie, Jefferson, Kenner, Harahan, Marrero, Gretna, and Westwego branches were all opened in late 1949 and the one-room Grand Isle Branch opened in January 1950.